 “The wolf also shall dwell with the lamb, and the leopard shall lie down with the kid; and the calf and the young lion and the fatling together; and a little child shall lead them.” – Isaiah 11:6

-Depicted in the background are Early American politician and Quaker, William Penn and his ‘Treaty with the Indians’.
+Depicted in the background are early American politician and Quaker, William Penn, and his treaty with the Indians.
 A common theme across all of this imagery is disparate groups living harmoniously in Peace.
 From the infancy of this American nation, living in harmony amongst those unlike ourselves was a founding ideal.
-People came from around the colonized world to find solace and reprieve from various forms of religious and political oppression.
+People came from around the colonized world to find solace and reprieve from religious and political oppression.